 Be aware that duplicate content does not just affect individual subpages — it can also have disastrous consequences on the relevance and credibility of an entire domain.

 3. Match the amount of SEO content to the particular topic

-Since Google released its Panda Update a new creed has been adopted in SEO circles: content is king.
+Since Google released its Panda update a new creed has been adopted among SEO circles: content is king.
 Texts comprising of 200 – 300 words used to be more than enough to gain an adequate ranking position.
-Now users find themselves having to create longer SEO texts to achieve a good ranking.
-The Panda quality update doesn’t target all web content alone; however search engines like Google use elaborate algorithms to evaluate the information content of a text and determine the value it offers the reader.
-These show semantic analyses and user metrics such as the average length of a visitor’s stay.
-Since it is impossible to constrain every topic to the confines of a predetermined minimum word count, the scope of your SEO text needs to be proportional to the complexity of the relevant topic.
-More content does not automatically mean a better ranking.
+Now, website owners find they have to create longer SEO texts to achieve a good ranking.
+The Panda quality update doesn’t just target the scope of your content; search engines like Google use elaborate algorithms to evaluate the information content of a text and determine the value it offers the reader.
+This is based on semantic analyses and user metrics such as the average length of a visitor’s stay.
+Since it’s impossible to constrain every topic to the confines of a predetermined minimum word count, the scope of your SEO text needs to be proportional to the complexity of the relevant topic.
+More content won’t automatically result in a better ranking.
 Instead, search engines honor well-researched content with conclusive arguments and reliable sources.

 4. Balance your keyword density